shiftkey/workingdistributed.com/content/post/what-are-distributed-teams.md

-The team should be aligned and focused on acheiving a certain goal - whether it's a short-term project that takes weeks or perhaps working on a product that might evolve over a period of mmonths or years.
+The team should be aligned and focused on acheiving a certain goal - whether it's a short-term project that takes weeks or perhaps working on a product that might evolve over a period of months or years.
 Knowing the goal helps to know who is considered "core" to achieving the goal, versus those who fall into of a "stakeholder" role on the outside.
 Goals may also require collaborating with other teams inside a company - let's call those "partner teams".